josiahdavis/OpenPerceiver/README.md

 # Open Perceiver

-Perceiver ([Jaegle et. al., 2021](https://arxiv.org/abs/2103.03206)) is a modifcation to the Transformer Decoder to flexibly handle inputs with large size.
+Perceiver ([Jaegle et al., 2021](https://arxiv.org/abs/2103.03206)) is a modifcation to the Transformer Decoder to flexibly handle inputs with large size.
 In this repository we replicate end-to-end trianing on ImageNet.

 ## Setup